“Holler If Ya Hear Me”, Inspired By The Late Tupac Shakur, Begins Previews On Broadway. Opening Scheduled For June 19, 2014 At The Palace Theatre.

-“Holler if Ya Hear Me”, Inspired By The Late Tupac Shakur, Begins Previews On Broadway
+“Holler if Ya Hear Me” Begins Previews On Broadway

 Tupac Shakur is one of the best-selling music artists of all time, having sold over 75 million records in his career.
 His albums include “2Pacalypse Now,” “Until the End of Time,” “All Eyez on Me,” “Me Against the World,” and “Pac’s Life.”
 The life of this brilliant rapper and actor was cut short in 1996, however, when he was shot multiple times in a drive-by shooting in Las Vegas at the age of only 25.

 Despite the brevity of his career, he has managed to maintain a huge following and long-standing appreciation, with Rolling Stone Magazine having recently proclaimed him the 86th Greatest Artist of All Time.
 The themes of Tupac’s music often involve the hardship of the life in inner cities, as well as racism and other social issues; both of his parents were members of the Black Panther Party.

-Opening scheduled for June 19, 2014 at the Palace Theatre on Broadway
+Opening scheduled For June 19, 2014 At The Palace Theatre On Broadway

-, a new musical inspired by the music of Tupac Shakur, will begin previews at the Palace Theatre.
+On June 2, 2014, Holler if Ya Hear Me, a new musical inspired by the music of Tupac Shakur, will begin previews at the Palace Theatre.
 With an opening night scheduled for June 19, 2014, the musical is presently set for an open-ended run.

 This is the first time, however, that Kreidler has stepped up to a major position on the creative team of one of Kenny Leon’s productions.
-The choreography is by Wayne Cilento (The Who’s Tommy
+The choreography is by Wayne Cilento (The Who’s Tommy, Wicked).

-The Show borrows “Holler if Ya Hear Me” from Tupac's Second Album
+The Show Borrows “Holler If Ya Hear Me” From Tupac's Second Album

 The title of this musical comes from the name of a song on Tupac’s second studio album.
 The story is not exactly a biographical depiction of the late singer’s life, however; it is a fictional tale of a young black man who is released from prison, only to face a continued slew of obstacles that lie in his path.
 It uses the phrases and ideas found in Tupac’s music to tell this universal tale of friendship, family, love, and hope.